exosite-archive/exoline/README.md

-  activate       Activate a share code deactivate     Deactivate a share code clone          Create a clone of a client makeShortcuts  Build a list of shortcuts from a client ndup           Duplicate a value in a dataport model          Manage client models for a subdomain (alpha)
+  activate       Activate a share code deactivate     Deactivate a share code clone          Create a clone of a client aliases        Get dataport aliases from a CIK dump           Write a zip file with all of a client's data keys           Get keys from ~/.exolinerc makeShortcuts  Build a list of shortcuts from a client ndup           Duplicate a value in a dataport model          Manage client models for a subdomain (alpha)